300th meeting of the Balancing and Settlement Code Panel

 The BSC Panel is a group of industry experts and consumer representatives.
 Its role is to govern the BSC and ensure that all Parties comply with the code’s rules.
 The Panel also assesses BSC rule change proposals (called Modifications) and votes on whether to approve or reject a Modification.
 In cases where the change has a material impact on BSC Parties, the Panel makes a recommendation to Ofgem on whether the change should be approved or not.

-Balancing and Settlement Code Panel Chair highlights important contributions to the electricity sector
+Important contributions to the electricity sector

 Michael Gibbons, Chair of the BSC Panel, said: “Over the past 20 years the Panel has played a critical role in supporting and driving change in the electricity system.
 This has included helping the development of new electricity trading arrangements, measures to improve security of supply, and more recently, delivering changes which support innovation and the transition to a smarter electricity system.